South Sudan cuts number of states from 32 to 10, unlocking peace process

-JUBA, South Sudan (Reuters) - South Sudan’s President Salva Kiir said on Saturday he was cutting the number of states from 32 to 10, unlocking a stalled peace deal and paving the way for the formation of a long- awaited unity government.
+JUBA, South Sudan, Feb 15 (Reuters) - South Sudan’s President Salva Kiir said on Saturday he was cutting the number of states from 32 to 10, unlocking a stalled peace deal and paving the way for the formation of a long- awaited unity government.

 “The compromise we have made today is a painful decision but a necessary one if that is what brings peace”, Kiir said in a statement.
 “I expect the opposition to be prepared to do the same.”